-- English Breakfast, Twinings or PG Tips – similar to the above but less resilient and will go bitter if abused, sometimes too weak for a second bag, but always a pleasing cup.
+- English Breakfast, Twinings – similar to the above but less resilient and will go bitter if abused, sometimes too weak for a second bag, but always a pleasing cup.
 Never aggressive, and never work to drink.
 An unassuming easygoing tea designed to go with greasy breakfasts and milk, and best that way.
 This is the version Americans get.

 - Assam – if I am picking just a whole leaf (like at a proper teahouse) then I look for pure Assam or a blend based heavily on Assam.
 Assam is a round malty tea, great for company as it can be served with or without milk, morning or afternoon.
 Goes best with proper substantial strongly flavored nibbles, like chocolate cake or trifle.
 Or, for your savory, cheese and chutney or egg salad sandwiches.

 - Yorkshire Gold – a lovely milder tea for the late afternoon, okay with milk but that’s not how it shines.
 Good with gentle sweet treats (like lemon cake) or lite savory bites (like cucumber sandwiches).